nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

 ### What's next?

 Congratulations!
 You have now created an example pipeline from the template.
-In the next step, we will check the example input data.
+In the next step, we will check the input data.

 ---